Asian giant hornet: Native honey bees

 Detailed research suggests this account of the behavior of the honey bees and a few species of hornets is incomplete and that the honey bees and the predators are developing strategies to avoid expensive and mutually unprofitable conflict.
 Instead, when honey bees detect scouting hornets, they transmit an "I see you" signal that commonly warns off the predator.
 Another defence used by Apis cerana is speeding up dramatically when returning to the colony, to avoid midair attacks.

 Diet in North America

-The WSDA found V. mandarinia to be preying on cluster fly, orange legged drone fly, bristle fly, bronze birch borer beetle, western honey bee, western yellowjacket, German yellowjacket, aerial yellowjacket, bald faced hornet, European paper wasp, golden paper wasp, paddle-tailed darner dragonfly, shadow darner dragonfly, large yellow underwing moth, blinded sphinx moth, and red admiral butterfly (Vanessa atalanta).
-They had also eaten cow's meat, but the WSDA assumes this to be beef from a hamburger.
+Based on an examination of larval waste products, the Washington State Department of Agriculture determined that the prey of V. mandarinia included cluster fly, orange legged drone fly, bristle fly, bronze birch borer beetle, western honey bee, western yellowjacket, German yellowjacket, aerial yellowjacket, bald faced hornet, European paper wasp, golden paper wasp, paddle-tailed darner dragonfly, shadow darner dragonfly, large yellow underwing moth, blinded sphinx moth, and red admiral butterfly (Vanessa atalanta).
+They had also eaten cow's meat, but the WSDA suggests that this may have been beef from a hamburger.

+Predators

+The Asian giant hornet has very few natural predators.
+However, V. mandarinia nests are attacked by conspecific colonies, and crested honey buzzards may prey on this hornet.
+Besides the honey buzzard and each other, there are also instances of other insects such as mantises killing Asian giant hornets.